psychemedia/middle-english-romances/sir-orfeo.md

 How the qwene was fet away
 Of the londe, forfothe to fay,
 And how the kyng aftur them yede,
-No man wyft into what ftede ;
+No man wyft into what ftede;
-And now the ftewarde the kyndam doth holde ;
+And now the ftewarde the kyndam doth holde;
 Mony tydynges he hym them tolde,
 A morewe at the none-tyde
 He made the quene there abyde,